 You'll also find details of opening hours, what facilities we have available and the different collections you can consult in our various reading rooms.

-The About us section is where we post our policy documents and publications such the NLS magazine and our Annual Review.
-We also have general information about NLS, including the Board of Trustees, and about specific areas of our work, such as legal deposit and preservation.
+The About us section is where we post our policy documents and publications such as 'Discover' magazine and our Annual Review.
+We also have general information about the Library, including the Board of the National Library, and about specific areas of our work, such as legal deposit and preservation.

 Online enquiry service

-We regularly update our pages on Facebook and Twitter and the NLS blogs.
+We regularly update our pages on Facebook and Twitter and the Library blog.
 See the social networking page to find out more.